What to Do If a FedEx Truck Hits Your Car

 Keep reading to find out exactly what to do if you have been hit by a FedEx truck.

 FedEx is the proud owner of nearly 78,000 trucks.
 And with the current demand for shipping, we can expect that number to rise with each passing year.
 While there’s no reason to assume that FedEx drivers pose any more of a risk than other drivers on the road, their vehicles can prove more deadly than your average Prius.

 Even without their standard loads, these vehicles can weigh 23,000 lbs or more.
 This extra weight makes FedEx trucks more difficult to handle than the traditional vehicle.
 And in a collision, their heft can lead to more devastating injuries.
-Naturally, you’ll want to know what to do if a FedEx truck hits your car.
+Naturally, if a FedEx truck hits your car, you’ll want to know what to do.
+Consulting a Springfield truck accident lawyer can provide valuable guidance in such situations.